Can China Make First Contact With Aliens Via World’s Largest Radio Dish?

 — Emma Green (@emmaogreen) November 9, 2017

 Those risks aside, The Atlantic stressed that China’s prospects for being the first country to possibly make first contact with alien life have been quite good for some time.
 In the 1980s, Chinese political leader Deng Xiaoping used his “near-religious reverence” for science and technology to ramp up the country’s initiatives to catch up with Western nations in those areas.
-Recent years have seen China catching up with the United States and being on pace to outspend America on research and development this decade.
+Recent years have seen China catching up with the United States and being on pace to outspend the U.S. on research and development this decade.
 But even with all these efforts in mind, The Atlantic added that Chinese research has tended to be hit-or-miss, with one study claiming that about a third of the country’s scientific papers were either plagiarized or have dubious content.

 Those concerns haven’t made China’s possible best bet for making first contact any less noteworthy.
 According to Newsweek, the Chinese government offered a $1.9 million grant to the qualified individual who would serve as the site’s chief director of scientific operation and oversee projects that use the radio telescope.

-Explaining how radio telescopes work, Newsweek wrote that these instruments search for electromagnetic energy sources, specifically looking for these sources via signals that emanate from pace.
+Explaining how radio telescopes work, Newsweek wrote that these instruments search for electromagnetic energy sources, specifically looking for these sources via signals that emanate from space.
 While there’s no guarantee that such signals can prove alien life, the publication added that there are other reasons scientists may be searching for them, including research on planets and stars outside of ours.

 Aside from FAST, China has other plans relating to its hopes of making first contact with aliens.
 According to The Atlantic, these include a radio observatory the country hopes to set up on the dark side of the moon, allowing it to sit in an area that is “more technologically silent than anywhere on Earth.”
 There’s also another potential dish site located in China’s Karst mountains that could eliminate wind and radio noise and help relay clearer signals because of the mountain range’s “tall [and] jagged” environment.